MEd Clinical Education

 Please contact us if you have any questions regarding the entry requirements.

 We accept a range of international equivalent qualifications.
 For information contact the Clinical Education Admissions Team.

 English language requirements

-IELTS 7.0 overall, with no less than 6.5 in Listening, Reading, Writing and Speaking.
+IELTS 7.0 overall, with no less than 6.5 in any component..
 For other English qualifications, read English language equivalent qualifications.

 International students who do not meet the English language requirements for the programme may be able to study an English for Academic Purposes pre-sessional course with a progression route to the degree programme.
 For information and entry requirements, read Pre-sessional programmes.

 Please contact us if you want to apply after this date.Apply

 This link takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 Documents and information you MUST include as part of your application: